Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Knotting my thread, I was delighted to have the ideal Ling toy!

-Not A Sewing Fan?
+Not a Sewing Person?

 Sewing is one of my hobbies, so LSL sewing projects aren't a big stretch of my time and energy.